williamcioffi/sattag_supplement_pub/docs/06-goniometer.md

 A better test is with the antenna rigged onto the boat to walk around the boat the with a test tag transmitting to confirm signal strength and directionality.
 Again, you should be able to get the signal strength to 0 with this method.
 We've also tried leaving the test tag tansmitting on the dock and taking the small boat with a rigged antenna farther and farther away to do a simple range test.
 This can be tricky, because there are a lot of obstructions and interference near to shore.
 A better test could be performed at sea with two boats.
 It is also helpful to informally cross reference wich tags are being received between boats when there are multiple boats rigged with goniometers in the same general area tracking animals.

+## Incorrect dates in the goniometer log

+The goniometer will occasionally produce incorrect dates.
+It seems like this can occur sometimes when the battery of the receiver is run down very low.
+This has happened to me especially when there are long periods between field efforts.
+My best guess is that for some reason the date gets set incorrectly prior to GPS connection in some circumstances.

+I've found the following procedure can fix this problem:

+1. Back up current data just in case there is useful information or the date can be repaired.

+1. Make sure the unit is well charged and has a good GPS connection.

+1. Clear the memory and reset the unit.

+1. Turn everything back on and let the unit get a good GPS connection.

+1. Turn on a test tag to make sure date, time, and data all look good.

+1. If problem persists try repeating the process.

 ## Decoding Goniometer received messages